IluvatarTheReal/POTMLogParser/Readme.md

 **-a**
 Specifies an additional search term that MUST be found in a given line.
 Requires an argument.

+**-0**
+Specifies an additional search term the parser will try to match, it act as a OR condition.

 **-e**
 Exclude all lines containing this term.
 Requires an argument.